yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-troubleshoot.md

 If you are trying to connect to a cluster from your local computer, add your computer to the cluster [IP allow list](../cloud-basics/add-connections/).
 If your IP address has changed, add the new IP address.

-If you have a VPC configured, add one or more IP addresses from the peered VPN to the cluster [IP allow list](../cloud-basics/add-connections/).
+If you have a VPC configured, add one or more IP addresses from the peered VPC to the cluster [IP allow list](../cloud-basics/add-connections/).

 ### SSL off